mau-jac/1T6-F20/wk11/footnotes_bibliography.md

      - Reference # 2,3,5,6: Website
      - Reference # 4: Book
 2. Replace all the numbered references in the document with the corresponding references using the *Citation* feature
-3. Insert an automatic table of contents in the end of the document.
+3. Insert an automatic *Bibliograpy* section at the end of the document.